Original Medicare, Medicare Advantage, and Medigap may all provide coverage for gastric bypass surgery for people who meet certain criteria.

 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

-Medicare covers bariatric surgical procedures, including gastric bypass surgery, when a person has certain obesity-related conditions.
+Medicare covers bariatric surgical procedures, including gastric bypass surgery, when a person has certain health conditions related to obesity.

 - having at least one obesity-related comorbidity